Image for Forgiving Student Loans through Public Service

 What loans are eligible?

-Not all loans are eligible for the program.
-Only those received under the William D. Ford Federal Direct Loan program qualify.
-Perkins loans and loans from the Federal Family Education Loan Program do not qualify.
-They may, however, become eligible if you consolidate them into a Direct Consolidation Loan.
+Only loans under the William D. Ford Federal Direct Loan Program qualify.
+Perkins loans and loans from the Federal Family Education Loan Program do not—unless consolidated into a Direct Consolidation Loan.
 Loans from private lenders do not qualify.

 What jobs are eligible?